 Price Range For Hard-Sided Travel Trailers

-New hard-sided travel trailers can range widely in price from as low as $10,000 to as much as $100,000, depending on floor plan and features.
+New hard-sided pop-up campers can range widely in price from as low as $10,000 to as much as $100,000, depending on floor plan and features.

 The Airstream Classic is a little in the middle to the high end of the range at $49,000.
 It’s a good first place to start when dialing in the kind of features and price range you are interested in.